marmelab/liMonade/Readme.md

 # Maybe

 Maybe is used to hanlde null value.
 That is, if we have no value, then it won't call the function and so it will keep a null value.
+No more need to test if we have a value or not.
 Maybe has the same methods as identity.
 Let's say that we want to retrieve value from the localStorage and do computation on it only if it's here.